osbuild/osbuild/README.md

 }
 ```

-`osbuild` runs each of the stages in turn, isolating them into mount and pid
+`osbuild` runs each of the stages in turn, isolating them from the host and
-namespaces.
-It injects the `options` object with a `tree` key pointing to the
-file system tree and passes that to the stage via its `stdin`.
-Each stage has
-private `/tmp` and `/var/tmp` directories that are deleted after the stage is
-run.

-Stages may have side effects: the `io.weldr.qcow2` stage in the above
-example packs the tree into a `qcow2` image.
+from each other, with the exception that the first stage may be given an input
+directory, the last stage an output directory and all stages of a given
+pipeline are given the same filesystem tree to operate on.

+Each stage is passed the (appended) `options` object as JSON over stdin.

+The above pipeline has no input and produces a qcow2 image.

 ## Running

 ```
-osbuild [--from ARCHIVE] [--save ARCHIVE] PIPELINE
+osbuild [--input DIRECTORY] [--output DIRECTORY] PIPELINE
 ```

 Runs `PIPELINE`.
-If `--from` is given, unpacks its contents (`.tar.gz`) into
+If `--input` is given, the directory is available
-the tree before running the first stage.
-If `--save` is given, saves the
+read-only in the first stage.
+If `--output` is given it, it must be empty
-contents of the tree in the given archive.
+and is avialble read-write in the final stage.